Photos by Jake Lewis and Henry Langston

 Back in 2004, Britain's anarcho and left-wing communities announced that there would be a party in London's Trafalgar Square on the first Saturday after Thatcher's death.
 It says a lot about the resentment felt for her in those sections of society that they were planning death raves in her memory almost a decade before she actually died, but the world's changed since then.
-The internet tends to catalyse public feeling into action a lot more rapidly than it did even 9 years ago and, sure enough, people weren't going to wait six days to show the world just how happy they were that she'd died.
+The internet tends to catalyze public feeling into action a lot more rapidly than it did even 9 years ago and, sure enough, people weren't going to wait six days to show the world just how happy they were that she'd died.

-Trafalgar Square was quiet last night – there is still a party planned for this Saturday – but we heard that, in Brixton, a bunch of people had decided to hold a street party in her name.
+Trafalgar Square was quiet last night.
+There is still a party planned for this Saturday, but we heard that, in Brixton, a bunch of people had decided to hold a street party in her name.
 I headed down to Windrush Square to check out the anti-wake.

 Thatcher hammered the working class, so the working class decided to get hammered on the news on her death.

 If you were expecting a party which mourned somebody’s life and revelled in their death to have a mean-spirited feel to it, as I did, you would be surprised.
 The atmosphere was weirdly alive.

 Maybe it was just the guy in the pirate hat, living it up with a cigar and slumming it with a can of Carlsberg Export, but Windrush Square felt like one of the more obscure stages of a music festival.